 We wouldn’t recommend applying essential oils on puppies, senior dogs or dogs that are pregnant or whelping

 If you see an improvement in your dog’s skin and coat, it may be tempting to go overboard and start using them all the time, but they are potent substances, so always use them sparingly and speak to your vet or a holistic expert if you have any questions.

 Keeping a dog’s coat healthy and shiny is essential for many reasons and several oils can be used on dogs coats safely to improve their skin condition.
 They include coconut oil, olive oil, almond oil, jojoba oil and avocado oil.
 But adding oils for dogs to either their food or onto the coat itself should always be done with caution.

 Fish oil is an excellent addition to the diet for a healthy coat, as are olive oils as they contain omega 3 fatty acids.
 Bergamot makes a fantastic dog hair oil as it is one of the safe essential oils for dogs skin, which has anti-inflammatory properties and can prevent skin conditions.

 Other Products Similar to Dog Coats

-We have reviewed a number of products that protect a dog’s coat, but two of the most popular options on the market have to be the best dog drying mitts and the best dog towels.
+We have reviewed a number of products that protect a dog’s coat, but two of the most popular options on the market have to be dog mitts and the best dog towels.
 They are slightly different in their design, but they both produce amazing results and absorb the water from your pet’s paws.
 They also allow for easy brushing and take off any mud to prevent paw prints in the house.